auth0/docs/articles/policies/restore-deleted-tenant.md

 ## Considerations

-* We support tenant restoration for all paying customers.
+* Tenant restoration cannot be completed for appliance customers.

-* Tenant restoration is not supported for non-paying customers.
+* Tenant restoration is not supported for customers on a free plan.

-* The restoration can take up to seven days, for paying customers.
+* The restoration can take up to seven days.

-* Tenant restoration will be allowed if the request is made before 20 days have passed from the date the tenant was deleted.
+* Tenant restoration is only possible if the request is made within 20 days from when the tenant was deleted.

 ## How to request